GenericMappingTools/gmt/doc/rst/source/mapproject.rst

 This can be used to transform linear (x,y) points obtained by digitizing a map of known projection to geographical coordinates.
 May also calculate distances along track, to a fixed point, or closest approach to a line.
-Finally, can be used to perform various datum conversions.
+Alternatively, can be used to perform various datum conversions.
 Additional data fields are permitted after the first 2 columns which must have (longitude,latitude) or (x,y).
 See option **-:** on how to read (latitude,longitude) files.
+Finally, **mapproject** can compute a variety of auxiliary output data from input coordinates that make up a track.
+Items like azimuth, distances, distances to other lines, and travel-times along lines can all be computed by using one or more of the options **-A**, **-G**, **-L**, and **-Z**.

 Required Arguments
 ------------------